Let’s go back to a very basic concept – the very idea behind “Why We Care” about the quality of the picture and sound that our customers experience.

-The Director and Producer hire the Cinematographer team – the people who can cleverly make a camera capture the light reflecting off the scenes and reflecting off the actors into the lenses.
+The Director and Producer hire the Cinematographer team.
+They are the people who can cleverly make a camera capture the light reflecting off the scenes and reflecting off the actors into the lenses.
 Audio people and many others are hired to capture the sounds and make the scenery and perform clever stunts.
 They hire Post Production teams to manipulate and edit and balance the sound and pictures.
-After much labor, a distribution group puts the finished movie onto hard disks or satellites, or somehow gets it into the cinema facility.
+After much labor, a distribution group puts the finished movie onto hard disks or satellites.
+And after all that work, the finished product somehow gets it into the equipment of the cinema facility.

-In another Lesson, we explained how Engineering is the Art of Compromise.
+In a different Lesson, we explained how Engineering is the Art of Compromise.
 It is the same with movie creation.
 The Art of Compromise is everywhere.
-There is only so much time and money, the technology can only do so much, and eventually it has to meet a delivery date.
+There is only so much time, only so much money, and the technology can only do so much.
+Eventually the movie has to meet a delivery date.

-After all that work, there it is.
-Just in front of that little piece of glass called the Port Window, the final lens.
+After all that work, there it is, the final lens.
+Just in front of that little piece of glass in the back wall of the theater – the Port Window.
 The movie shines through them both, and into the room and onto the screen and through the speakers.

 The Director’s Intent wasn’t to spend money for technique and tools at a clever production set or post-production room.
-It wasn’t to keep a lot of people employed or to make the camera sales people happy.
-It wasn’t to sell a lot of popcorn, even though all these things may happen and are important to a lot of people.
+The Director’s Intent wasn’t to keep a lot of people employed or to make the camera sales people happy.
+The Director’s Intent wasn’t to sell a lot of popcorn, even though all these things happen and are important to a lot of people.

 The Director’s Intent is to create an effect upon your mutual audience.

 Nobody ever says, “I think I am going to present ‘Horrible’ today.”
-The opposite, “I think I will present ‘Perfect’ today,” is not going to happen either.
+Unfortunately, the opposite: “I think I will present ‘Perfect’ today,” is unrealistic and is not going to happen no matter how hard we try.
 Perhaps the best description might be, “Appropriate Compromise.”
 I’ll project the best I can with what is available.

 Who decides what “Appropriate” is?
 Some might say, it is the big boss of the cinema who balances the requirements and dreams and ability of the audience to pay.
 Some might say it is the audience who is the boss, who the big boss has to respond to, but most will agree that the audience can’t define perfect or acceptable.
 They expect us to be the experts, to know what to look and listen for.
-The audience just knows what is irritating.
-If you’re lucky, they may know how to describe a problem.
+The audience will figure out what is irritating and if lucky, they may care enough to find you and tell you.
+If you’re lucky, they may even know how to describe the problem well.